-At Platform9, we are committed to open source technology as a strategic core architecture that’s at the heart of everything we do.
+At Platform9, we are committed to open source technology as a strategic core of our architecture that’s at the heart of everything we do.

 We fundamentally believe that open source is where innovation happens in modern software development and IT operations.
-Open source is the future, and we’re here to build on it, work with the community to enhance it, and make it easier to consume by providing it as a service — so that we’re all able to deliver applications and IT services in a more streamlined, cost effective and scalable way.
+We believe in embracing open source technologies and making them easier to consume by providing them as a service — so that we are all able to deliver distributed applications in a more streamlined, cost effective and scalable way.
 Together.

 Open source is great, but it can prove challenging to manage and support in a standardized way, at scale, for mission-critical applications.